EUMETSAT has been running a fleet of meteorological satellites, providing weather and climate data, for more than 25 years.

 |Meteosat Third Generation (MTG)||2021–2039||6 geostationary satellites|

 |Sentinel-3||2016–2024||2 marine satellites|

 EUMETSAT's current satellite programmes from 1998 to present day.
 Metop, Meteosat, Jason, and Sentinel satellites.

 Our future satellite programmes aim to continue the global satellite observational coverage for decades to come.

-Meteosat First Generation (MFG) geostationary satellites provided images of the full Earth disc, and data for weather forecasts for almost 30 years.
+Meteosat First Generation (MFG) and Jason-2 satellites provided data for weather and ocean forecasts for many decades.

 The ground segment constitutes the ground-based infrastructure necessary to support the operation of the satellites, including the acquisition, reception, processing and delivery of data.